Sage-Bionetworks/schematic/README.md

 > programmatically via OAuth2.0, with the advantage being that they do not require
 > human authorization.

+After running this step, your setup is complete, and you can test it on a `python` instance or by running a command based on the examples in the [Command Line Usage](#command-line-usage) section.

 ## Installation Guide For: Contributors